t-ded/algpy/.github/PULL_REQUEST_TEMPLATE/bug_report.md

 - [ ] I believe that my updates will improve the experience with AlgPy for me and/or other users
 - [ ] My code follows the style guidelines of AlgPy and passes both mypy and ruff checks
+- [ ] I have added tests that prove my fix is effective and will help to prevent similar bug arising in the future
 - [ ] I have performed a self-review of my code
 - [ ] My changes generate no new warnings
 - [ ] New and existing unit tests pass locally with my changes